Information for Ukrainian refugees

 • You may also receive a tax assessment (tax demand) for local taxes if you independently rent or purchase a place to live.
 If you don't have enough income to pay for that, email belastingen@amersfoort.nl to see how we can help you.

-• Realize that the costs of independent living are much higher than in a reception center: www.moveria.nl/verhuizen.
+• Be aware that the costs of independent living are much higher than in a reception centre.
+Visit the website moveria.nl/moving for more information.

 Registration & right of residence